-We have a number of key targets to achieve over the next four years to help us to measure the progress we make against our priorities.
-These are contained in our detailed Community Safety Plan.
-This is available on our website (dwfire.org.uk) if you would like to know more.
+The Authority has set out its overarching strategic intentions for action in its Community Safety Plan (CSP), which runs from 2017 through to 2021.
+The CSP is refreshed annually to take account of the dynamic operating environment and ever-changing risk profile.
+We have a number of key targets to achieve over the next four years to help us to measure the progress we make against our priorities which are contained in our detailed Community Safety Plan.
+This is available on our website (www.dwfire.org.uk) if you would like to know more.

-Overseeing this plan are our elected Members from the five council areas that make up the Fire and Rescue Service area.
-They are selected to sit on the Fire Authority and are responsible for setting the budget and making sure that the Service meets it statutory responsibilities and delivers the outcomes associated with this Community Safety Plan.
+Overseeing this plan are our Members from the five council areas that make up the fire and rescue service area.
+They are selected to sit on the Authority and they are responsible for setting the budget and making sure that the Service meets its statutory responsibilities and delivers the outcomes associated with this CSP.
+The Service manages the implementation of the CSP via its Service Delivery Plan (SDP) and its comprehensive performance management arrangements.
+Performance is further monitored and scrutinised by a number of key committees: Local Performance and Scrutiny Committees (LPS), and the Finance and Governance Committee (formerly the Finance, Governance & Audit Committee).